arghaell/nlw-setup/readme.md

 # NLW SETUP

-This is a project based on NLW setup, using HTML, CSS and javascript
+This is a study project based on NLW setup, using HTML, CSS and javascript